saharama/saharama.github.io/projects/network-security.md

 We are currently analyzing trends in the collected data in network Layers 1, 2, 3.

-It was interesting, to me, how this project and my part-time job in the UH Data Center would end up falling hand-in-hand.
+It was interesting, to me, how this project and my former part-time job in the UH Data Center would end up falling hand-in-hand.
 I feel like my part-time job helped to give me a firm, physical view of networking.
 I also learned a lot about networks from my coworkers, who would spend time helping me to understand concepts like the OSI-model.
 Before you can make a network secure, you need to truly understand how it works, first.

 <hr>